 Ostium Status

-Classid Partly or complete- T-4-1
+Partly or completely

-T 1' - CE Closed ly Open Total
+Closed Open Total

-Indica- tion CF 2 3 5
+Indication CF 2 3 5

 40.0% 60.0% 100.0%

 CRS 1 21 22

 4.3% 95.7% 100.0%

-Inverted 1 4 5
+Inverted Papilloma 1 4 5

-Papil- loma 20.0% 80.0% 100.0%
+20.0% 80.0% 100.0%

-Muco- 1 17 18
+Mucocoele 1 17 18

-coele 5.6% 94.4% 100.0%
+5.6% 94.4% 100.0%

 NP 5 53 58

 10.2% 89.8% 100.0%

 Osteoma 1 4 5

 16.7% 83.3% 100.0%

 Total 11 102 113

 9.7% 90.3% 100.0%

-used the EPOS criteria (9) for identifying and selecting patients for surgery, our patients were a highly selected group who had undergone multiple surgeries in the past, and thus had a higher risk of postoperative neuropathic pain - which can be as high as 46% in patients having undergone a Caldwell-Luc procedure (10).
-Equally, we used the criterion of open neo-ostium to define surgical success.
 However, the sinusogenic pain in frontal sinusitis may, in addition to the pressure component, also have a mucosal, inflammatory component that may persist as the frontal sinus mucosa continues to be inflamed despite the creation of an open drainage pathway.
 And of course we have to admit, in retrospect, that our selection criteria for surgery are still far from accurate, and probably resulted in a number of patients with atypical facial pain undergoing surgery.

 From a patient's (and also shareholder's) point of view, perhaps even more important is the rate of revision surgery: our 32% revision rate may appear high.
-However, we know from the restrospective case series of patients treated surgically for chronic frontal sinusitis that to judge its results a long followup is necessary.
+However, we know from the restrospective case series of patients treated surgically for chronic frontal sinusitis that to judge its results a long follow-up is necessary.
 Although some maintain that all re-stenosis occurs within the first year (11), others have noticed stenosis up to 26 months after surgery (12).
-Until now, only a handful of studies have provided medium to long term (> 24 months mean follow up) results for Draf III procedures and only three of them for more than 20 patients: Schlosser looked at 44 patients with 40 months mean follow up and recorded a 32% revision rate, Samaha and Metsonassessed at 66 patients after 49 months mean follow up and had 15% revision rate, while Tran and Wormald with 77 patients followed up for an average 29 months had a 13 % revision rate.
+Until now, only a handful of studies have provided medium to long term (> 24 months mean follow up) results for Draf III procedures and only three of them for more than 20 patients: Schlosser (12) looked at 44 patients with 40 months mean follow up and recorded a 32% revision rate, Samaha et al. (13) at 66 patients after 49 months mean follow up and had 15% revision rate, while Tran and Wormald (11) with 77 patients followed up for an average 29 months had a 13 % revision rate.

 In our study, we found indeed that 64% (25/39) of our revisions were done within the first 12 months.
 However, an additional 7 were done in the second year, and patients continued to be operated in the third (3/39) and fourth year (4/39).
 This emphasizes the need for long-term follow-up and we continue to follow up some of our patients, hopefully to present 10 years results.
-We consider the assessment for the need for revision surgery a vital part of the follow up and we tend to be proactive in listing patients for revision surgery: With this rationale, patients with limited problems but very narrow neoostium were often listed for revision Draf III, which was often a debridement of scar and granulation tissue, often performed as an outpatient procedure under local anaesthetic.
+We consider the assessment for the need for revision surgery a vital part of the follow up and we tend to be proactive in listing patients for revision surgery: With this rationale, patients with limited problems but very narrow neo-ostium were often listed for revision Draf III, which was often a debridement of scar and granulation tissue, often performed as an outpatient procedure under local anaesthetic.